leung018/refactor-prime-generator/README.md

 When I read PrimeGenerator in Chapter 4 of Clean Code, I had a similar feeling.
 I wondered if some splits made the code harder to understand, so I decided to refactor it in the way presented in this repository.

-Although I try to refactor code of Uncle Bob, I really appreciate he has written "Clean Code" to teach us a lot.
+Although I try to refactor some code by Uncle Bob, I really appreciate he has written "Clean Code" to teach us a lot.

 ## Discussion